Br-Johnson/2019-01-21-UBCIOF/README.md

-# R Projects Workshop for the Pelagic Ecosystems Lab and Hakai Affiliates
+# Get set up for the R Workshop for the Pelagic Ecosystems Lab and Hakai Affiliates

 This is the repository for the upcoming Data Carpentry style 'R Projects for the Pelagic Ecosystems Lab and Hakai Affiliates' workshop held at UBC on January 21–22 2019.